Secure Ranging with IEEE 802.15.4z HRP UWB: A Reference STS Receiver with Proved Security

 \item The saturation operation in (\ref{saturation}) is also critical in establishing the upper bound on the false acceptance rate as in (\ref{FA}) under arbitrary feasible attacks.
 The contribution from each individual signal sample towards the decision metric in (\ref{decMetric}) is also restricted by this saturation.
 Thus the attacker can not achieve extra gains by putting more emphasis on particular signal samples.

 \end{itemize}

 In Algorithm \ref{algoSecRx}, we have utilized a particular saturation function as defined in (\ref{funcQ}), which allows efficient hardware implementation.
-Note that a different saturation function, e.g., the logistic sigmoid \cite{MachineLearningbook}, can be employed in the step of ``Saturation'' without sacrificing the security of Algorithm \ref{algoSecRx}.
+Note that a different saturation function, e.g., the logistic sigmoid \cite{MachineLearningbook}, can be employed in the step of ``Saturation'' without undermining the security of the STS receiver in Algorithm \ref{algoSecRx}.

 Also note that the discrete samples in (\ref{rxSig3}) are actually the outputs of the analog-to-digital converter (ADC) at the receiver.
 Since the ADC outputs are confined within an interval, the post-cancellation signal in (\ref{intfCancel}) is thus already bounded even without the saturation function ${\mathbb Q}(\cdot)$ in (\ref{funcQ}).
 Accordingly, the security and the upper bound on the false acceptance rate can be established similarly as in Proposition \ref{PropSecurityPerf}.
-On the other hand, the ``Saturation'' step in Algorithm \ref{algoSecRx} enables optimization of the detection performance.
+Nevertheless, the ``Saturation'' step in Algorithm \ref{algoSecRx} enables optimization of the detection performance.